GMLC-TDC/HELICS/docs/references/apps/Connector.md

 The Connector app can automatically connect interfaces together.
 It does this using the query mechanisms inside HELICS to detect all the unconnected interfaces in a cosimulation.
 Then using given configuration rules it will establish connections between those interfaces.

-It can also run in a two phase mode if federates indicate they have potential interfaces.
-In the first phase, the connector app will go through the potential interfaces to see if there is a potential connection to be made using the same rules.
-If a potential interface has a connection available it will send a command to the appropriate interface to go ahead and create those interfaces.
-Then in the second phase it will go ahead and actually make any requested connections from the new and existing unconnected interfaces.
+It can also run in a two-phase mode to have the federates create then connect interfaces.
+In the first phase, the connector app will query the federates for their potential interfaces and then go through those interfaces to see if there is a potential connection to be made using the same rules.
+If a potential interface has a connection available, it will send a command to the appropriate federate to create the interface.
+Once the interfaces exist, the Connector enters the second phase and makes the requested connections from the new and existing unconnected interfaces.

 ## Connection configuration